readyready15728/misc/stardew-valley-notes.md

   access to a heater if necessary.
 Higher levels increase horse speed.
 * Feeding your horse requires precise alignment with their muzzle.
-* Most foraged items can be foraged on horseback with the mod but you have to be right on top of them.
+* Most foraged items can be foraged on horseback with the mod but you have to be positioned very closely next to them.
 * Walk to the Desert lets you do just that, but it can be dangerous and you'll want to be armed.
 * World Atlas might be better than World Maps Everywhere but I don't know if